nshew13/givers-and-gamers/tech-notes.md

 cohesive and the syntax is more React- and JSX-like.
 The true magic is that it has worked with ***ZERO*** configuration on my part.
 Just compare this document before and after I merged in the port to Astro.

+## Sass/CSS import order
+Styles to be applied directly should be imported after other Astro files.
+That way, any secondary style imports are overwritten by the primary imports.

 ## Dev server
 URLs will be of the form `http://localhost:3000/`.